restimel/Goblean/README.md

 i18nJS-formatter: used to manage different languages and format display in the selected locale (https://github.com/restimel/i18n-js-formatter)

-font-awesome: a grat library for icons (http://fontawesome.io/)
+font-awesome: a great library for icons (http://fontawesome.io/)

 ## Authors